 - The cost nothing, but your time method – This is our recommended sizing method, to be absolutely certain, even for homes built after 1990.

-Or you could calculate the heat load yourself using the following website – this will tell you the heating load required to heat your home or flat.
+You can calculate the heat load yourself using the following website – this will tell you the heating load required to heat your home or flat by inputting all your rooms into the calculator and adding the total kW required together to give you the total heat load.

 Heat Loss calculator is here